 But if you would rather not talk about your home country – just say so.
 Say you would rather not talk about it.
 That is ok.

 Try not to worry too much about language difficulties.
 It doesn’t have to be perfect.
 Nobody cares about perfect grammar.
 But you also don’t want to feel completely lost and misunderstood.

 If you are struggling to understand each other make sure you tell each other straightaway – use props, google translate, speak slowly, tell them you don’t understand.
 Try to see the funny side of misunderstandings.

 It will get easier the more you get used to each other.
 Don’t overly change the way you speak – be as natural as you can be – but be careful you don’t speak too quickly (it sounds obvious but it’s the one thing that everyone says is so important!)

-Every Wednesday evening you can find us in the Calthorpe Arms Pub - from 5pm onwards.
+Every Friday evening you can find us back at the Dalston Eastern Curve Garden - from 5pm onwards.
 Everyone who is involved with Refugee Connection is welcome to join us for a drink and a chat.
-It’s a lovely, traditional pub.
-In the summer you will find us outside at a table.
-In the winter we are usually in a cosy corner.

 We have lots of useful contacts in London.
 Let us know what you are interested in and we may be able to help you.

 Widening your social network and getting to know more people in London is a great way of making friends.
 But it is also a great way of finding opportunities to use your skills and talents.
 Music, arts, business, finance, education, catering– let us know and the chances are we will know someone who would like to get to know you.